whisperengine-ai/psa-ai-frameworks/HOW_AI_CREATES_FRAMEWORKS.md

 ### Stage 1: Person Has an Idea

-**Example**:
+**Examples**:
 > "I've noticed that when I'm stressed, I make bad decisions.
-When I'm calm, I make better ones.
 Maybe there's a universal principle here about coherence?"

+> "Self-reference seems fundamental to logic and consciousness.
+Could one axiom about self-reference explain everything?"

-**This is normal human pattern recognition.** Nothing wrong with this observation.
+**This is normal human pattern recognition.** Nothing inherently wrong with exploring these ideas.

 ---